justynakosinska/sklepinternetowy/README.md

 ## Folder Structure
  * src- The main folder containing the application source code.
     * app-pages: Folders for individual application pages.
-        * adminPage: Components and files for the admin page (to be completed).
+        * adminPage: Components and files for the admin page.
         * authorisation: Components and files for the login, registration, and password reset pages.
-        * cartPage: Components and files for the cart page (to be completed).
+        * cartPage: Components and files for the cart page.
-        * contactUsPage: Components and files for the contact page (to be completed).
+        * contactUsPage: Components and files for the contact page.
-        * homePage: Components and files for the home page (to be completed).
+        * homePage: Components and files for the home page.
-        * myOrders: Components and files for the user orders page (to be completed).
+        * myOrders: Components and files for the user orders page.
     * components: React components used across different pages of the application.
         * slider: Files related to the slider on the home page.
         * footer: component that appears on all pages